kmandalas/spring-mongodb-graphlookup/README.md

 - 127.0.0.1 mongo3

 ## Build/Test
-Run Integration Tests by executing:
+Run the Integration Tests with:
 ```
 mvn clean verify
 ```
+With the help of `docker-compose-maven-plugin` this will start a MongoDB replica set and then the integration tests will be executed.

 ## Spin-up a MongoDB replica set
 Begin by executing: